gilith/factor/README.md

 ----------

-Comments in the code contain references to descriptions of the specific implemented algorithms, and in addition the following references helped with general understanding of the number field
+Comments in the code contain references to descriptions of the specific implemented algorithms, and the following references helped with general understanding of the number field sieve:
-sieve:

 - [A Tale of Two Sieves][Pomerance1996], Carl Pomerance, 1996
 - [The Number Field Sieve][Byrnes2005], Steven Byrnes, 2005